Das Kohlensäurebad – künstliche und natürliche Bäder

-Find out the use and effects of a carbon dioxide bath
+Learn the application and effect of a carbon dioxide bath

-A form of balneotherapy treatment is the carbon dioxide bath .
-A carbon dioxide bath means that at least one gram per kilogram of water contains carbon dioxide.
-The origin of the carbon dioxide can be natural or artificial.
+One form of balneotherapy is the carbon dioxide bath.
+A carbon dioxide bath contains at least one gram of carbon dioxide per kilogram of water.
+The carbon dioxide can be natural or artificial.
 In this article we would like to take a closer look at the carbon dioxide bath.
 What effect does it have and how should it be used?

 What are natural carbon dioxide baths and what are artificial carbon dioxide baths?